SFPC/sfpc.github.io/summer16short.md

 ### What will happen in these two weeks?
 Classes are held in the evenings Monday-Friday from 7-10pm.
 There will be a workshop during the first week on Saturday and the session will culminate in a party where students can invite their friends and share what they made and learned.

 Students will have full access to the space for the two weeks of the session to work on projects between classes and mentors wil be readily available for technical, conceptual, and artistic guidance.
+Read our <a href="/participate/"> Participate </a> page for more information.

 ### How much is tuition?
 $1,500 USD for the 2-week program.
 You’ll also need to cover your own cost of living, including housing and meals (recent alumni report this to be in the range of $800 - $1400).